 Now when you open that oven door be prepared to say "Oh how cute."
 I swear I say that every time.

-- ½ cup butter at room temperature
+- ½ cup butter room temperature

-- ¼ cup shortening
+- ¼ cup solid shortening such as Crisco

-- 1 cup sugar
+- 1 cup granulated sugar

-- ½ tsp. baking powder
+- ½ teaspoon baking powder

-- ¼ tsp. salt
+- ¼ teaspoon salt

 - 1 egg